Microchip-MPLAB-Harmony/reference_apps/apps/sam_e70_xpld/getting_started_drivers_middleware/readme.md

 -----
 ## Description:

 > This application reads the current room temperature from the [AT30TSE758A](https://www.microchip.com/wwwproducts/en/AT30TSE758A) temperature sensor chip on the I/O1 Xplained Pro every second using I2C.
 This is indicated by a blinking orange LED on the I/O1 Xplained Pro.
 Further, it also writes these temperature values into the sensor chip's own integrated EEPROM using the same I2C peripheral instance.
 The application also uses an ADC channel to read the output voltage of the [TEMT6000](https://www.vishay.com/docs/81579/temt6000.pdf) ambient light sensor on the I/O1 Xplained Pro Extension Kit and displays it as a percentage of the sensor's full-scale output when requested through the serial terminal menu.

-This serial terminal menu is made available through the SAM E70 Xplained Evaluation Kit's Target USB port by configuring it as a USB CDC class device.
+> The serial terminal menu is made available through the SAM E70 Xplained Evaluation Kit's TARGET USB port by configuring it as a USB CDC class device.
 This menu allows you to fetch temperature, light sensor data and even toggle the LED on the SAME70 Xplained Evaluation Kit.

 ## Modules/Technology Used:
 - Peripheral Modules